mathigon/world-of-mathematics/README.md

 ## Credits

 Created by Philipp Legner.
-&copy; Mathigon, 2015
+(c) 2016 Mathigon

 For more details, see http://world.mathigon.org/Credits